 About the Program

-Our residential program is voluntary, Christ-centered, and completely free of charge to young women ages 19 to 28 who are facing life-controlling issues including addictions, self-harm, depression, physical and sexual abuse, unplanned pregnancies, and eating disorders.
-The average stay is six to nine months and is designed to address the whole person – spirit, soul, and body.
+Our residential program is voluntary, Christ-centred, and completely free of charge to young women ages 19-30 who are facing life-controlling issues, including addictions, self-harm, depression, physical and sexual abuse, unplanned pregnancies, and eating disorders.
+The average stay is 6 to 9 months and is designed to address the whole person – spirit, soul, and body.

-Our program uses proven methods and features biblically based counseling and teaching alongside life-skills training and educational opportunities.
+Our program uses proven methods and features biblically based counselling and teaching, alongside life skills training and educational opportunities.
 We teach God’s unconditional love, forgiveness, and life-transforming power!
 Because of our approach to healing, residents gain the tools and perspective necessary to stop destructive cycles and discover purpose for their lives.

 The program includes residential care, individual and group counselling, nutritional education, fitness training, educational preparation, biblical teaching, and transitional planning.

 Mercy Canada’s program includes transitional care to prepare each young woman for success in society after spending time at Mercy Canada.
-Our transitional care includes extensive life-skills training as well as assistance as needed with finding housing, transportation, job preparation and school application.
-Mercy Graduates have up to one year of formal support from transitional care staff after they leave the program.
+Our transitional care includes extensive life skills training, as well as assistance as needed with finding housing, transportation, job preparation, and school application.
+Mercy graduates have up to 1 year of formal support from transitional care staff after they leave the program.

 Mercy Canada helps young women who are facing unexpected pregnancies.
-While at Mercy, a young woman would complete a basic decision making program.
-Birth-mothers who choose adoption are encouraged to stay an additional six weeks for post placement counseling.
+While at Mercy, a young woman would complete a basic decision-making program.
+Birth mothers who choose adoption are encouraged to stay an additional 6 weeks for post-placement counselling.
 Parenting classes are also made available for the young women who decide to parent their child.
 These classes give the mothers practical training and guidance in numerous areas of child development.